alphagov/publishing-api/doc/model.md

 ## Content Item Uniqueness

-The ContentItem model is a model that houses content.
+The Edition model is a model that houses content.
 It contains fields that determines its uniqueness.
 These are:

 - The `locale` of the content